Best Amazon Black Friday deals 2020: AirPods, Amazon Echo, Samsung Galaxy and more

 Amazon is offering new Black Friday deals each day with limited time flash sales and offers on apparel, cookware, games, TVs, and much more.
 Savings of up to 50% off can be found with Amazon's Epic Daily Deals, so check back often for new and exciting limited time Black Friday offers.

+- Apparel: up to 40% off apparel basics from Gildan, Gold Toe, and more

-- Food & Drink: up to 30% off beverages from Izze, Celsius, and more
+- Baby Products: up to 30% off products from HALO, aden+ anais, and more

 Best Amazon Black Friday deals